TheIdentitySelector/thiss-ds-js/docs/usage.rst

 Overview
 --------

 There are two main APIs - a highlevel DiscoveryService API (which in hindsight really should have been called a discovery client API but ...) and a lowlevel PersistenceService.
 The job of the PersistenceService is to keep track of previous IdP choices.
-The data is stored in namespace browser local storage (or cookies when local storage is not available).
+The data is stored in namespace browser local storage.
 The namespace is called the "context" below (more about how contexts work later).

 The DiscoveryService class is essentially a reference to an instance of the PersistenceService and a metadata query service (MDQ for short) which relies on fetch to retrieve JSON-objects that represent known identity providers.
 This class also contains some utility methods providing a way to implement SAML Identity Provider Discovery v1.0.